SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

             ```

     3. Finally, we want to log the model itself.
 This is done by saving the model as an artifact and then logging the
         artifact.
-You can read much more about what artifacts are [here](https://docs.wandb.ai/guides/artifacts), but
+You can read much more about what artifacts are
-        they are essentially one or more files logged together with runs that can be versioned and equipped with
+        [in the wandb artifacts guide](https://docs.wandb.ai/guides/artifacts), but they are essentially one or more
+        files logged together with runs that can be versioned and equipped with metadata.
+Log the model after training
-        metadata.
-Log the model after training and see if you can find it in the wandb dashboard.
+        and see if you can find it in the wandb dashboard.

         ??? success "Solution"